Praj86/Simon_Game/README.md

 ### CSS

 The CSS file is used to style the game elements, ensuring a visually appealing and responsive design.
+### Responsive Design

+- Used CSS media queries to make the difficulty toggle button responsive for different screen sizes and touch devices.
+- Adjusted padding and border styles for smaller screens and devices with coarse pointers.

 ### JavaScript

 The JavaScript file contains the game logic, including functions for starting the game, handling user inputs, checking the game pattern, and updating scores.
+### JavaScript Enhancements

+- **Event Listeners**:
+  - Added event listeners for keydown and button click events to start the game and handle user interactions.

+- **Game Pattern**:
+  - Added logic to generate and play the next sequence in the game pattern.
+  - Ensured audio plays correctly for each sequence.

+- **Check Answer**:
+  - Implemented function to check the user's answer against the game pattern.
+  - Added functionality to handle game over and reset the game variables.

+- **Toggle Difficulty Button**:
+  - Implemented a function to toggle the difficulty button state between "Easy" and "Hard".

 #### Key Functions